 No one likes getting a parking ticket.
 We know.
-But parking enforcement is an important part of managing our parking supply and keeping streets safe.
+However, parking enforcement is an important part of managing our parking supply and keeping streets safe.
 Sometimes we make mistakes (our staff are humans) so below you'll find information about the appeals process.

 00Payments and Penalties

-A citation must be paid and/or appealed within 35 days of its issuance, in order to avoid penalties.
+Citations must be paid and/or contested appealed within 35 days of its issuance, in order to avoid penalties.
 Important: Please write your citation number on your check.
 You may pay online, by mail, or in-person at 1400 5th Ave in the bottom floor of San Rafael City Hall.

 After 21 days, a courtesy notice is mailed to the registered owner on file with the DMV if the balance is still outstanding.
 This notice will give the registered owner an additional 14 days to pay the citation without additional penalties.
 The notice will also outline the penalty structure for the particular violation if payment is not received after the time allotted.